brumm/atom-codesandbox/README.md

 ### Thanks

-https://github.com/CompuIves/ for his incredible work and stewardship of Codesandbox without this would be impossible
+https://github.com/CompuIves/ for his incredible work and stewardship of Codesandbox without which this project would not have been possible. <3